-Financial settlement is how you and your former partner plan to divide your joint assets such as, investments, property of real estate, cars, savings.
+Financial settlement is how you and your former partner plan to divide your joint assets.
+These joint assets can be, investments, property of real estate, cars, savings.
 If this settlement can be agreed amongst both parties, then you could avoid court hearings.

 In ensuring a divorce runs as smoothly as possible we require full disclosure of our client’s financial assets.
 This allows us to protect your financial interests as effectively as possible in reaching an agreeable settlement.
 Ordinarily a financial settlement will be able to be met by mutual agreement between separating partners and their solicitors, in this case we will provide mediation services to ensure your interests are looked after.

-It is also normal for court procedures to be used to resolve a financial settlement, this may be appropriate where maintenance, pensions or transfer of property is at issue for example.
-If this is the case, we will provide representation and guidance on resolving any problems.
+It is also normal for court procedures to be used to resolve a financial settlement.
+This may be appropriate where maintenance, pensions or transfer of property is at issue for example.
+In this case, we will provide representation and guidance on resolving any problems.

 Monetary assets may also need to be divided.
 Because every marriage and divorce is different.
 There are no hard and fast rules regarding division of assets on divorce.
 When dividing assets, the Court and solicitors will take account of various factors when advising their clients.
 These factors include but are not limited to: